MathildeJ/Fantasy_Bakes/README.md

 </script>
 <!--End of Zopim Live Chat Script-->
 ```
-You will probably [notice](https://github.com/MathildeJ/Cake_shop_example/commit/79613e5d43a34f4317a7b3dcfdcf24ddc8c9f199) that we added a condition in the beginning of the script to make sure that a second Zopim chat window is not opened when a Surfly session starts.
+You will probably notice that we added a condition in the beginning of the script to make sure that a second Zopim chat window doesn't open when a Surfly session starts.

 <a name="small_button"></a>